antonhalim/sinatra-orm-halloween-bk-002-public/README.md

 Bonuses!

 1. Implement the other bonus route specs
+2. Implement the routes and views that will allow you to add/edit houses
-2. Implement a new, fun feature!
+3. Implement a new, fun feature!
 My suggestion is that a given house can be haunted, and when you trick-or-treat there, a ghost freaks you out and you drop all your candy!
-3. Write some code in your spec_helper that will reset your database to a clean state for each test!
+4. Write some code in your spec_helper that will reset your database to a clean state for each test!

 # Resources and Hints